1. Does having another STI place a person at greater risk of infection if they are exposed to HIV?

 Yes.
 In particular, infections that cause sores on the genitals such as chancroid and syphilis increase a person’s risk of becoming infected if exposed to HIV.
 Other STIs, too, can increase the risk of HIV infection.

 For best protection, a condom should be used with every act of sex.
 In some cases, however, occasional use can be protective.
 For example, if a person has a regular, faithful partner and has one act of sex outside of the relationship, using a condom for that one act can be very protective.
-For people who are exposed to STIs, including HIV, frequently, however, using a condom only some of the time will offer limited protection.
+For people who are frequently exposed to STIs, including HIV, however, using a condom only some of the time will offer only limited protection.

 HIV cannot be transmitted through casual contact.
 This includes closed mouth kissing, hugging, shaking hands, and sharing food, clothing, or toilet seats.
 The virus cannot survive long outside of the human body.
 Mosquitoes cannot transmit HIV, either.